MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/protected-users-security-group.md

 - The domain functional level must be Windows Server 2012 R2 or later.
 For more information about functional levels, see [Forest and domain functional levels](../../identity/ad-ds/active-directory-functional-levels.md).

 > [!NOTE]
 > The built-in domain Administrator, `S-1-5-<domain>-500`, is always exempt from Authentication Policies, even when they're assigned to an Authentication Policy Silo.
+For more information, see [How to Configure Protected Accounts](../../identity/ad-ds/manage/how-to-configure-protected-accounts.md).

 - Protected Users global security group memberships restrict members to only use Advanced Encryption Standards (AES) for Kerberos.
 Members of the Protected Users group must be able to authenticate using AES.

-- You must replicate the global Protected Users security group across all domain controllers in the account domain.

 ## Protections applied by Active Directory